DfX-NYUAD/GNNUnlock/README.md

 - 8 circuits are kept for testing
     - 8 locked versions of c7552

 When creating a dataset, the files used for training, validation or testing must be identified.
-To split files into into Test/Train/validate, the files must be named accordingly.
+To split files into Test/Train/validate, the files must be named accordingly.
 A locked file must be named as follows: [Test|Train|Validate]_*.bench

 The directory also contains two datasets for SFLL-HD.
 For the case of SFLL-HD, the locking is performed at RTL.
 Then, the locked files are synthesized using Synopsys design compiler with Global Foundries 65nm LPe.
 ### Conversion to Graphs